sagreenxyz/ksu-sdb-milestone-project-1/README.md

 ### Static Header
 When the screen becomes vertically scrollable, the header will scroll upwards with the page.
 This seems to be undesireable and a simple CSS change.

-### Emoji Center Vertically on Cards
-The emojis are currently towards the top of each card.
-Again, with a simple CSS change, this can be improved aesthetically.